timonkrebs/MemoizR/README.md

 ```cs
 var m3 = f.CreateMemoizR(async() => await v1.Get() ? await m1.Get() : await m2.Get());
 ```

+## Declarative Structured Concurrency
+MemoizR's declarative structured concurrency model enhances maintainability, error handling, and cancellation of complex concurrency use cases.
+It allows you to set up and manage concurrency in a clear and structured way, making your code easier to understand and maintain.

+In summary, MemoizR offers a powerful and intuitive approach to managing concurrency and reactive data flows, with features like implicit Join and LinkTo that simplify your code and improve maintainability.
+It also draws inspiration from ReactiveX, making it a versatile choice for reactive programming scenarios.

 ## Reactivity
 You can use MemoizR to create reactive data flows easily: